munificent/craftinginterpreters/book/classes.md

 class body.

 We wrap the name and list of methods up in a Stmt.Class node and we're done.
-Usually, the next step would be interpretation, but now that we have that resolution pass we need to go through that first:
+Usually, this would feed into the interpreter, but now we need to plumb it through the resolver first:

 ^code resolver-visit-class

-We aren't going to worry about resolving the methods themselves just yet, so for now all we need to do is declare the class name itself.
-It's not common to declare a class as a *local* variable, but Lox permits it, so we need to handle that correctly.
+We aren't going to worry about resolving the methods themselves yet, so for now all we need to do is declare the class name itself.
+It's not common to declare a class as a local variable, but Lox permits it, so we need to handle it correctly.

-After that, we interpret it:
+*Now* we interpret it:

 ^code interpreter-visit-class

-This looks similar to how we interpret function declarations.
+This looks similar to how we execute function declarations.
 We declare the class's name in the current environment.
 Then we turn the class *syntax node* into a LoxClass, the *runtime* representation of a class.
-We circle back and store the class object in the variable we already declared.
-As with function declarations, that two-stage variable binding process allows referring to a class inside the bodies of its methods.
+We circle back and store the class object in the variable we previously declared.
+That two-stage variable binding process allows references to the class inside its own methods.

-It will grow throughout this chapter, but the first draft of our class's runtime manifestation looks like so:
+We will refine it throughout the chapter, but the first draft of LoxClass looks
+like:

 ^code lox-class

 Literally a wrapper around a name.
 We don't even store the methods yet.
-Not super useful, but it does have a `toString()` method so we can write a little script and test that class objects are actually being parsed and executed:
+Not super useful, but it does have a `toString()` method so we can write a trivial script and test that class objects are actually being parsed and executed:

 ```lox